 Language Placement

-Incoming first-year students must complete the online placement test process by the stated deadline.
-Students admitted after that deadline should follow the instruction posted in the language placement test information or contact the individual language placement coordinator for assistance.
+Incoming students must complete the online placement test process by the stated deadline.
+Students admitted after that deadline should follow the instructions posted in the language placement test information or contact the individual language placement coordinator for assistance.
+A list of languages taught at Northwestern and their placement coordinators is provided below.

 IMPORTANT NOTES: